TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 #### [Bufferbloat](https://www.bufferbloat.net/projects/)

-In order of increasing expense:
+In the downstream direction:

+1. Check your modem's specifications to ensure it can handle the connection speed you're paying for.
+If you're on a cable connection, you should have a DOCSIS 3.1 modem at the very least.
+If not, get a [new modem](https://github.com/jdrch/Hardware/wiki/Recommended-Hardware#modems)
-1. Flash your existing router with [DD-WRT](https://dd-wrt.com/), if [supported](https://dd-wrt.com/support/router-database/)
+2. Flash your existing router with [DD-WRT](https://dd-wrt.com/), if [supported](https://dd-wrt.com/support/router-database/)
    * **WARNING:**
      * Although DD-WRT supports SQM, DD-WRT itself may not be stable or performant on your particular router
      * Flashing 3rd party firmware may cause other issues with your router.
 If you are not willing to work around, [report](https://forum.dd-wrt.com/phpBB2/), and debug these [issues](https://svn.dd-wrt.com/), do Option 2 below instead
      * DD-WRT builds may have been tested with your router's chipset, but not necessarily with your exact router model
-2. Get a router with a faster CPU and more RAM.
+2. Get a new [standalone wired](https://github.com/jdrch/Hardware/wiki/Recommended-Hardware#standalone-routers) (you will need a separate [wireless AP](https://github.com/jdrch/Hardware/wiki/Recommended-Hardware#access-points) if you choose this) or [combo wired + wireless](https://github.com/jdrch/Hardware/wiki/Recommended-Hardware#routers) router with a faster CPU and more RAM.
 A router that supports later specs and/or higher speeds will typically fulfill this

 #### Quality